INSTALLATIONS

 Anesthesia, 2023

-Paula Marcondes de Souza | Anesthesia | Brazil, 2023 | Light, copper | 79” X 59” X 394” | 200cm x 150cm x 1000cm
+Anesthesia | Kitsch Glitz Series | Paula Marcondes de Souza | Light, copper moulded by hand treated with red wine, sweat, polluted water from Pinheiros River in São Paulo, holy water, Rivotril, semen, saliva | 79” X 59” X 394” | 200cm x 150cm x 1000cm | Brazil, 2023

 Anestesia, 2023 | Installed off-level